-Africa backing Infantino for unique fourth term as FIFA president
+Africa and Asia back Infantino for unique fourth term as FIFA president

 African football has given its backing to Gianni Infantino to run again in 2027 as head of the global governing body.